jacksonmcbride/yikepedia/_articles/restaraunts.md

 # Restaurants Visited

 This page presents a categorized record of restaurants visited across New York City, primarily selected or inspired by Claire.
-Each entry links to a detailed review and reflects a shared experience—usually one that started with a casual “I know a place” and ended in a full-blown memory.
+Each entry links to a detailed review and reflects a shared experience—usually one that started with a casual "I know a place" and ended in a full-blown memory.

-Claire’s taste leans toward the intuitive and occasionally flawless, and this list stands as subtle (and delicious) proof.
+Claire's taste leans toward the intuitive and occasionally flawless, and this list stands as subtle (and delicious) proof.

 ---